ConnectBox/connectbox-pi/docs/deployment.md

 # Terminology

 For simplicity, let's assume the following terms:
 * __workstation__: The machine where you'll run Ansible.
 It might be a Linux virtual machine, or server or it might be a laptop running MacOS, or something else.
-When describing commands to run on the workstation, we'll display the workstation prompt as `box@ubuntu:`.
+When describing commands to run on the workstation, we'll display the workstation prompt as `user@ubuntu: $`.
  Most importantly, the workstation is different to your _device_.
 * __device__: The ConnectBox hardware.
 It might be a Raspberry Pi 3, or it might be one of the other supported devices.
-When describing commands to be run on the device, we'll display the device prompt as `pi@rasberrypi:` even though it will be different on other devices.
+When describing commands to be run on the device, we'll display the device prompt as `pi@rasberrypi: $` even though it will be different on other devices.

 ## Install Vanilla Raspbian-lite on Raspberry Pi 3 or Raspberry Pi Zero W

 Download the [current Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/).
 The Nov 2016 introduced a security update that disables the SSH daemon by default.
 The connectbox is deployed using Ansible, which connects to the Raspberry Pi over SSH, so ssh needs to be enabled.
 Enable sshd by one of the methods below (you only need to choose one):

 Note: this is a Raspberry Pi device specific step as the other devices have their SSH enabled]

 ### Enabling sshd on the device using raspi-config